 At the end of four years of high school, many students are campaigning to get into the best institutions money can buy.
 Students from all backgrounds and walks of life are competing to get into schools like Harvard, Yale, USC, Princeton, MIT, Columbia, University of Georgia, Ohio St., Michigan, Duke, Howard, and FAMU to just to name a few.
 SAT and ACT scores are the talk of the town when seeing who will get the coveted academic and athletic scholarship awards.

 Many of these highly glorified institutions don’t accept students who don’t have the means or resources to attend.
 If you are from a low economic background and don’t have access to capital or connections, you can forget about going to a big-time institution like USC, Harvard, or Yale.
 Celebrities like Felicity Huffman and Lori Loughlin proved that wealth and power out rules good grades and moral character.
+Lori Loughlin’s daughter got special attention with the college entrance exams.
 These celebrity moms were alleged to have paid up to 1.6 million dollars to get their children into the best institutions as student-athletes.

-African Americans Are Fighting to Get Into These Colleges Too
+African Americans Are Fighting to Get Into These Universities Too

 Many African American children are fighting to get into these institutions as well, but don’t have the resources, money, nor connections to attend.
 Without a scholarship, there is no hope!
 And truth be told, many of these black children will not get into these institutions, because they have a quota on the number of African American students who can attend.

 Does being a rich white celebrity give you privilege over other families when getting into expensive colleges?
 I believe it does.
 Don’t believe me just ask William Singer the person at the center of the scam.

 William Rick Singer, the person at the center of the scam, described it more succinctly: “What we do is help the wealthiest families in the U.S. get their kids into school.” – USA Today